BWL-Lexiken

 Break Even Point

-A break even point is a point at which the costs of an activity exactly cover the revenue of the activity.
+A break even point is a point at which the costs of an activity exactly equal the revenue of the activity.
 A break even point is therefore a measure of the profitability of an activity.
-Usually, a break even point is expressed as a percentage.
+The break even point is usually expressed as a sales volume or sales value, not just a percentage.
+For example, you can calculate the required number of units or sales to determine the point at which the company breaks even.
+Percentages are only possible as a share of capacity utilization or as a degree of coverage, but not as the usual way of expressing the break even point.
 Here you will find everything you need to know about this topic!

 Interested in Studying Business Administration?